sujal1130/Javascript_code_repo/README.md

 1️⃣ Clone this repo:

-  :- Open your terminal and run the following command to clone the repo:
+  :- Open your terminal and run the following command to clone the repo.
 ```bash
   git clone https://github.com/your-username/Javascript_code_repo.git
 ```